 You are here

 Supportive Measures are non-disciplinary, non-punitive measures put in place to assist any party impacted by Sexual Harassment in order to restore or preserve their equal access to their educational program, educational activity, or employment.
-Supportive measures are provided free of cost and can be used by any person involved in a report of Sexual Harassment regardless of whether or not a formal complaint is filed.
+Supportive measures are provided free of cost and may include such things as counseling services, safety escorts, reciprocal No Contact Orders, schedule changes or living environment changes (where applicable).
+A full range of supportive measures and resources at the College and in the community are described within this policy and procedures.
+Supportive measures can be used by any person involved in a report of Sexual Harassment regardless of whether or not a formal complaint is filed.
 Supportive Measures can remain in place regardless of the outcome of a Grievance Process and are available to students and employees throughout their time at the College.
+Students or employees who have questions about supportive measures that are available to them in the aftermath of sexual assault, domestic violence, dating violence, stalking, or any form of Sexual Harassment are strongly encouraged to contact the Title IX Coordinator to discuss their options.
 A two page brochure about how Jefferson College addresses sexual misconduct can also be accessed here.

 Jefferson College Supportive Measures